-The solution: API and the dashboard
+The Solution: API and the Dashboard

 DNX proposed a two-part solution to achieve Magama’s objectives.
 The solution first addressed the need to integrate applications with any Amazon Lex chatbot, which in this case was Lex v2.
 The DNX team created a serverless API, powered by Amazon, that intermediates the communication and supports communication both via text and voice.
-Incorporating a voice assistant option provides users with a more natural and intuitive way of interacting with the chatbot and removes the need for written explanations, which can interrupt the flow of the experience.
+Incorporating a voice assistant option provides users with a more natural and intuitive way of interacting with the chatbot.
+It removes the need for written explanations, which can interrupt the flow of the experience.
 In addition to Amazon Lex, the main services used to reach this outcome were Amazon API Gateway and Amazon Lambda.

 The second part of the solution was to create an Amazon Lex analytics dashboard.
 To achieve this, we used Amazon CloudWatch Logs Insights, which consumes native Amazon Lex logs and allows for visualisation of results on a dashboard.
-DNX wrote the entire solution and built the infrastructure using code (IaC), which not only increases ease of replication, modification and control, but also met Magama’s need to be able to create multiple dashboards for their wide range of customers.
+DNX wrote the entire solution and built the infrastructure using code (IaC), which not only increases the ease of replication, modification and control, but also met Magama’s need to be able to create multiple dashboards for their wide range of customers.

 Using APIs was identified as the most appropriate technology to meet Magama’s needs once it came to light that the planned VR service would soon be discontinued.
 Although this required a modification of the proposed solution, the DNX and Magama teams worked together to ensure as little disruption to the project scope and ideation as possible.
-Ultimately, the use of APIs brought additional benefits to Magama due to availability of a larger range of compatible integrations.
+Ultimately, the use of APIs brought additional benefits to Magama due to the availability of a larger range of compatible integrations.